Da Hong Pao

 Where Does the Name “Big Red Robe" Come From?

 A famous story explains the tea's special name.
 Long time ago, a scholar started his journey toward the capital city.
 He was going there to take the very difficult Imperial Exams.
-Passing through the beautiful but rugged Wuyi Mountain, he suddenly became very sick.
+Passing through the beautiful but rugged Wuyi Mountains, he suddenly became very sick.

 A nearby Buddhist temple monk cured him with the local tea plants.
 Once the scholar recovered from his illness, he continued his journey to the capital and he achieved the highest score.